eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

   - If not, are there similar projects in related ecosystems?

 **Ecosystem Fit**
-The EOS Chatbot fits as the #1 virtual assistant for the EOS Network.
-Helping with different areas, responding to frequently asked questions, helping with project discovery, giving users access to resources and tools, boosting the efficiency of different marketing campaigns.
+The EOS Chatbot fits as the #1 virtual assistant of the EOS Network.
+Helping in different areas, responding to frequently asked questions, facilitating project discovery, providing resources and tools, boosting the efficiency of different marketing campaigns and onboarding activities.

 **Tartget Audience**
-Our target audience are the users from the EOS network, primarily focusing on the average new user on EOS.
+Our primary audience are crypto users that outside of the EOS ecosystem.

 **Need(s) Project Meets**
 Quick and efficient automated support and accessibility to community resources, project discovery and earning opportunities.